capitanfuturo/rpi-compose/README.md

 rpi-compose is a `docker-compose.yaml` file that helps `developers` to have a set of `docker services configured`.
 The idea is to have a mini local server with the most usefull service for software developers.

+I use this configuration with a Raspberry PI 3 model B

 ## Services configured

 1. Portainer.io, port 9000